Tech-at-DU/d3-tutorial/11-Areas/readme.md

 Superimpose these one on top of the other.
 Give them a transparent fill.

-Bonus points for using a function...
+Give yourself bonus points for using a function!

 Might look like this when you're done: